 The Secondary Education curriculum prepares you to teach at the junior and high school levels.
 We do have degree plans for Education emphasis in Art, Mathematics, Music, Physical Education and many of the sciences.
 You can find that information on their respective pages.

-Barton Community College's Education curriculum is designed to provide the general education requirement and core Education courses for students who plan to transfer to a four year college or university to complete a bachelor's degree in Education or related field.
+Barton Community College's Education curriculum is designed to provide the general education requirement and core Education courses for students who plan to transfer to a four-year college or university to complete a bachelor's degree in Education or a related field.
 We offer courses that prepare you for admittance in the school of education at your chosen university.
 You can complete your required field experience while at Barton.
 Electives must meet the requirements of your transferring institution.
+You should have a 2.7 GPA and a minimum of 50 college credit hours upon entering the teacher education program at a four-year institution.
+You may be required to take the Pre-Professional Skills Test (PPST) or another entrance examination.
+These requirements are necessary for you to be formally admitted to most teacher education programs.
 Students should coordinate with their advisor for transfer requirements.

 Opportunities for involvement are available in professional organizations like the Kansas National Education Association.